-After you collect Intel® Energy Profiler data on your target system, using the Intel SoC Watch collector, you can import a result file (*.sww1 for Windows* OS or *.pwr for Android* or Linux* OS) to Intel® VTune™ Amplifier on your host system.
+After you collect energy analysis data on your target system, using the Intel® SoC Watch collector, you can import a result file (*.pwr ) to Intel® VTune™ Amplifier on your host system.
 Energy analysis data is opened in the Platform Power analysis viewpoint.

 To interpret the performance data provided during the energy analysis, you may follow the steps below:

 Click the Summary tab to switch to the Summary window.
 The first section displays the summary statistics on the overall collection run time execution per power analysis metrics.
 To view the metric description, hover over the question mark icon:

 See the various summary items that are shown, including Top 5 Causes of Core Wake-ups list, and Elapsed Time per Core Sleep State Histogram.
 Focus on decreasing the causes of core wake-up, increasing the time that core spend in the higher sleep states.

 Explore the histogram to analyze the time spent in each sleep state for the entire system:

 For example, in the histogram above, the application spent the most time in the C0 state, which means that the core was active during that time.

 Click the Details link next to the table or graph title on the Summary tab to view more information about that metric in another tab.

 Identify Cores with Highest Time Spent in C0 States

 Switch to the CPU C\P States tab to identify cores with the highest time spent in the active C0 state.
 Spending more time in deeper sleep states (C1-Cn) provides greater power savings.